 Our mission is to increase adult and childhood literacy in Lumpkin County.

 Help adults learn to read or improve their reading skills

 Instill the joy of reading in young children by providing Lumpkin children - from birth to 5 years old - age appropriate books each month

 Provide GED scholarships

 Give all Lumpkin third graders their own dictionary

-Provide all Lumpkin sixth graders with their own thesaurus
+Provide all Lumpkin sixth graders with a classroom novel based on teacher recommendations

-Serve as the reading, literacy and adult education champion in Lumpkin
+Serve as the reading, literacy, and adult education champions in Lumpkin